Vascular Rings Treatment & Management

 Surgical Therapy

-Surgical division of symptomatic vascular rings is the only appropriate form of therapy.
-Surgery should be performed promptly after the diagnosis is made, especially in patients with stridor, apnea, or other symptoms of respiratory distress.
-Delay in operative intervention can result in complications of a serious nature.
-Left thoracotomy is the surgical approach of choice for the division of a vascular ring in the majority of cases.
-Anomalous left pulmonary artery has been corrected using the left thoracotomy approach in the past.
-More recently, the use of median sternotomy and cardiopulmonary bypass has been shown to produce better long-term results.
+In most cases, left thoracotomy is the surgical approach of choice for the division of a vascular ring.
+An anomalous left pulmonary artery has been corrected via the left thoracotomy approach in the past; however, the use of median sternotomy and cardiopulmonary bypass has been shown to yield better long-term results.
 The extremely rare configurations associated with left aortic arch and right descending thoracic aorta are the lesions that should be approached via a right thoracotomy for division of the ring.

 The left chest is entered through the fourth intercostal space.
 The mediastinal pleura is opened, and the components of the vascular ring are visualized.